RyzenGatto/Xbox2usbC/README.md

 # Revision 2.0

-I finally got my hands the 1.1 PCB and found it barely did not fit in the port.
+I finally got the 1.1 PCB and found it barely did not fit in the port.
 I also made the lower part larger to prevent damage of the controller port on the xbox and the USB C port on the Xbox2usbC.

 Here's a render of the top of 2.0: